mrdoob/three.js/threejs/lessons/threejs-game.md

 If you're looking for a solution some of the three.js examples use [ammo.js](https://github.com/kripken/ammo.js/) so that might be one.

-One other solution might have been the place the obstacles on a grid and try to make it so each animal and the player just need to look at the grid.
-What would be performant I felt that's best left as an exercise for the reader 😜
+One other solution might have been to place the obstacles on a grid and try to make it so each animal and the player just need to look at the grid.
+While that would be performant I felt that's best left as an exercise for the reader 😜

 One more thing, many game systems have something called [*coroutines*](https://www.google.com/search?q=coroutines).
-Coroutines are routines that and pause while running and continue later.
+Coroutines are routines that can pause while running and continue later.

 Let's make the main character emit musical notes like they are leading the line by singing.
 There are many ways we could implement this but for now let's do it using coroutines.

-First, here's a class the manage coroutines
+First, here's a class to manage coroutines

 ```js
 function* waitSeconds(duration) {